Salvia chienii

-Salvia chienii is a perennial plant that is native to Anhui and Jiangxi provinces in China, growing on hillsides and streamsides at around 700 m elevation.
+Salvia chienii (Mount Huang sage) is a perennial plant that is native to Anhui and Jiangxi provinces in China, growing on hillsides and streamsides at around 700 m elevation.
 S. chienii grows on erect stems to 20 to 45 cm tall, with simple and compound leaves.
 Inflorescences are widely spaced 3-7 flowered verticillasters in terminal or axillary racemes and panicles, with a purple corolla that is 1 to 1.3 cm.

 There are two named varieties.
 S. chienii var. chienii has stems, leaves, and petioles with soft fine hairs, a corolla that is 1 cm long, and is native to hillsides in Anhui province.
 S. chienii var. wuyuania has no hairs on the stems, leaves, and petioles, a slightly larger corolla, and grows on streamsides in Jiangxi province.